camescopetech/LevelOne/README.md

 A player can interact with PNJ, get items in the world, fight with pokemons and explore multiple worlds.

 The player has 50 of HP and 50 coins to begin the game.
+The player's inventory can hold 10 items max.

 The player have an HP of 50.
 The player can loose HP during fights or using items, but can also gain HP by using Potion.
 The player inflicts 10 of damage to Pokemons.
 However, by using items during fights the player can inflict more damage.